AdamuAbba/hashnode-articles/Lightning Transactions/Simulate your first Lightning transaction on the Bitcoin regtest network Part 3 (MacOS).md

 - Connect the lightning nodes to form a peer
 - Open a payment channel between `lnd1` and `lnd2` nodes
-- Mine some blocks to add confirmations to Channel created above
+- Add some confirmations to the block that the channel opening transaction was mined on
 - Check the list of channels to ensure our channel is ready and funded
 - Create an invoice on `lnd2`
 - inspect the invoice created above from `lnd1`